tomjwalker/rl-fundamentals-reference/assignments/planning.md

 ![Description of Image](../images/planning/planning_step_sweep.png)

 *Standard planning-free Q-learning (blue).
-Increasing number of planning steps between each real timestep in the real environment (real timesteps x-axis) leads to significantly-increased sample-efficiency*
+Increasing number of planning steps between each real timestep in the real environment (real timesteps x-axis) leads to significantly-increased sample-efficiency (--> green --> red)*

-### Dyna-Q+ vs Dyna-Q on non-stationary mazes
+### Dyna-Q+ vs Dyna-Q on Blocking Maze

 ![Description of Image](../images/planning/blocking_maze.png)

-*Standard planning-free Q-learning (blue).
-Increasing number of planning steps between each real timestep in the real environment (real timesteps x-axis) leads to significantly-increased sample-efficiency*
+*Increased exploration behaviour of Dyna-Q+ outperforms that of Dyna-Q on the Blocking-maze even before environment transition*

+### Dyna-Q+ vs Dyna-Q on Shortcut Maze

 ![Description of Image](../images/planning/shortcut_maze.png)

-*Standard planning-free Q-learning (blue).
-Increasing number of planning steps between each real timestep in the real environment (real timesteps x-axis) leads to significantly-increased sample-efficiency*
+*Crucially, Dyna-Q+ finds the improved path to the goal after transition, while Dyna-Q stays stuck exploiting the old path stored in its model*

 ---